metal/metal-devtools/README.md

 ### For Metal.js < v2.6.1
-Unfortunately if you are using metal@v2.6.1, you need to manually add hook to `metal-component`.
+Unfortunately if you are not using metal@v2.6.1 or greater, you need to manually add hook to `metal-component`.

 To do so, see https://github.com/metal/metal.js/commit/8eaf85604c0d06eb5704ca11ef0ef1dbce2dccae for reference